 The studies that exist on handgrip demonstrate that “optimal” handgrip tension - 30 seconds to a minute of moderate pressure - is linked to improved memory and processing speed.

-When utilized after a word learning task, it enhanced memory for word lists.
+When utilized after a word learning task, it enhances memory for word lists.
 In older adults, the improvement brought memories in line with those of younger adults.8

 Recalling words is an example of semantic memory.
 Another type is episodic memory, which involves recalling events in a person’s life.
 Cognitive aging research often focuses on this area of memory because it deteriorates consistently with advancing age.